Bunhill Fields

 Bunhill Fields is a former burial ground in central London, in the London Borough of Islington, just north of the City of London.
 What remains is about 1.6 ha in extent and the bulk of the site is a public garden maintained by the City of London Corporation.

 It was first in devoted use as a burial ground from 1665 until 1854, in which period approximately 123,000 interments were estimated to have taken place.
 Over 2,000 monuments remain, for the most part in concentrated blocks.
 It was a prototype of land-use protected, nondenominational grounds, and was particularly favoured by nonconformists who passed their final years in the region.
-It contains the graves of many notable people, including John Bunyan (died 1688), author of The Pilgrim's Progress; Daniel Defoe (died 1731), author of Robinson Crusoe; William Blake (died 1827), artist, poet, and mystic; Susanna Wesley (died 1742), known as the "Mother of Methodism" through her education of sons John and Charles; Thomas Bayes (died 1761), statistician and philosopher; and Isaac Watts (died 1748), the "Father of English Hymnody".
+It contains the graves of many notable people, including John Bunyan (died 1688), author of The Pilgrim's Progress; Daniel Defoe (died 1731), author of Robinson Crusoe; William Blake (died 1827), artist, poet, and mystic; Susanna Wesley (died 1742), known as the "Mother of Methodism" through her education of sons John and Charles; Thomas Bayes (died 1761), statistician and philosopher; Isaac Watts (died 1748), the "Father of English Hymnody"; and Thomas Newcomen (died 1729), steam engine pioneer.

 Bunhill Fields Burial Ground is listed Grade I on the Register of Historic Parks and Gardens.
-It is now maintained by the Friends of the City Gardens.
+It is now maintained by the Friends of City Gardens.

 Nearby, on the west side of Bunhill Row and behind the residential tower Braithwaite House, is a former Quaker burial ground, in use from 1661 to 1855, at times also known as Bunhill Fields.
 George Fox (died 1691), one of the founders of the movement, is among those buried there.
 Its remains are also a public garden, Quaker Gardens, managed by the London Borough of Islington.

 Historical background

 Bunhill Fields was part of the Manor of Finsbury (originally Fensbury), which has its origins as the prebend of Halliwell and Finsbury, belonging to St Paul's Cathedral and established in 1104.
-In 1315 the prebendary manor was granted by Archdeacon Robert Baldock to the Mayor and commonalty of London.
+In 1315 the prebendary manor was granted by Archdeacon Robert Baldock to the Mayor and Commonalty of London.
 This enabled more general public access to the semi-fen or moor stretching from the City of London's boundary (London Wall), to the village of Hoxton.

 In 1498 part of the otherwise unenclosed landscape was set aside to form a large field for military exercises of archers and others.
 This part of the manor has sports and occasional military use: Artillery Ground.

 Next to this lies Bunhill Fields.
 The name derives from "Bone hill", likely linked to occasional burials from at least Saxon times, but more probably derives from the use for mass-deposit for human bones—amounting to over 1,000 cartloads—brought from St Paul's charnel house in 1549 (when that building was demolished).
 The dried bones were deposited on the moor and capped with a thin layer of soil.
 This built up a hill across the otherwise damp, flat fens, such that three windmills could safely be erected in a spot that came to be one of the many windmill hills.